Biodiversity summit COP16

 During Cop16 in Cali, the focus is on biodiversity in the oceans.
 On this topic, we still know very little.
 'The species richness in the ocean is immense, but the estimate is that we have only mapped about ten percent of it.'

-The importance of (sea)water goes far beyond just biodiversity, Schraven explains.
+The importance of (ocean)water goes far beyond just biodiversity, Schraven explains.
 'A healthy ocean encompasses important ecosystems and plays a crucial role in our climate, weather patterns, and even the composition of the air we breathe.
 More than seventy percent of our planet is ocean.
 The role that oceans play is enormous.
 And despite their size, they are vulnerable and sensitive to human activities.'

 A healthy ocean provides us with 'ecosystem services'; services that cost nothing (except for good care), but from which we benefit greatly.
 These services include food, materials for new medications, innovation, the absorption of CO2, and the regulation of temperature, even on land.
 The loss of these services brings enormous risks and costs, even from a business-economic perspective.

 'Take coral reefs and mangroves, for example.
-Both serve as a nursery for the sea and also as an important food source for marine life.
+Both serve as a nursery for the ocean and also as an important food source for marine life.
 They are therefore important for the fish population, which benefits the fishing industry.
 Mangroves and coral reefs also act as a natural buffer, providing protection to communities and businesses along the coast against waves, storms, erosion, and flooding.
 Without coral reefs and mangroves, both the fishing sector and coastal areas would face significant challenges.'

 Ezrah Schraven